 Wild — beyond your imagination, wild.
 Raw.
 Rugged.
 Begging to be explored.
-Step out of your helicopter and up to the shore of an aquamarine lake of icy, cold water.
+Take the Mount Robson Berg Lake Heli-tour and step out of your helicopter and up to the shore of an aquamarine lake of icy, cold water.
 You feel like you’re on top of the world.
 Your helicopter takes off without you — and as its rotors beat their distant retreat you can’t help but feel wowed and humbled by your surroundings: stately Mount Robson looming over your shoulder, the toe of the Berg Glacier dipping into its namesake lake.
 And you.
 It’s just you and your backpack, and a pair of well-worn hiking boots.
 You’ve made it near the top of the highest peak in the Canadian Rockies and this playground is all yours!
 Set about on your adventure — an epic hike down through the alpine — past thundering waterfalls, through tranquil forests, ending at the mouth of the Robson River.
 This is no ordinary walk in the woods.
 This is a Rocky Mountain high North Thompson Valley style.

 The exhilarating helicopter tour to the Robson Pass drop zone is no match for the jaw-dropping scenery that comes into view, especially when you spot the mesmerizing colour of Berg Lake for the first time.
 Summit over the pass, touch down and disembark for a short time, to explore the Valley of a Thousand Falls, Emperor Falls and Berg and Kinney lakes, before clamouring aboard the helicopter for your return trip with Robson HeliMagic.

-Heli In then Hike Out
+Heli In – Hike Out